FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Discussion

 \section{Discussion}

-In this paper, we have examined different possible scenarios for scattering in the CGM.
-We consider two broad categories: volumetric scattering and intermittent scattering.
-In the former case, scattering occurs due to the small, random angles that a ray acrues as it propagates through an isotropic, volume-filling medium characterized by a power spectrum of density fluctuations.
-In the latter case, intermittent structures in the medium dominate the scattering.
-In both cases, the resulting statistics of the scattering depends strongly on the geometry of the cool gas.
-In particular, we consider scenarios where all of the gas is either in spherical, filamentary, or sheet-like structures.
-Spherical cloudlets have been shown to form when over-densities cool faster than their sound crossing time, shattering into a mist of spherical cloudlets \citep{mccourt2018, GronkeOh2020}.
-In the presence of magnetic fields, these shattered cloudlets can become highly anisotropic with large aspect ratios \citep{wangoh2025}.
-Filamentary structures may naturally form when spherical cloudlets become entrained in the hot gas, forming cometary tails as they move within the hot phase~f\citep{McCourt2015hotwinds}.
+In this paper, we have examined different possible scenarios for FRB scattering by inhomogeneous small-scale structures in the CGM.
+In both the volumetric and intermittent scattering formalisms, we show by explicit construction of spherical, filamentary, and sheet-like plasma substructures how the probability distribution of scattering timescales -- the TDF -- is sensitive to the small-scale geometry and isotropy of the turbulent gas.
+Spherical cloudlets have been shown to form when over-densities cool faster than their sound crossing time, shattering into a mist of spherical cloudlets \citep{maller2004multiphase,mccourt2018, GronkeOh2020}.
+In the presence of magnetic fields, however, these shattered cloudlets can become highly anisotropic with large aspect ratios \citep{wangoh2025}.
+Filamentary structures may naturally form when spherical cloudlets become entrained in the hot gas, forming cometary tails as they move within the hot phase \citep{McCourt2015hotwinds}.
 Thus, determining the morphology of the cool gas through FRB scattering may directly implicate the physical processes at work in the CGM at small scales.
-In reality, it is likely that the cool phase of the ionized CGM exhibits a mixture of morphologies; this work should be regarded as an illustration of the effects that may be present.

 The statistics of volumetric scattering are determined by the total path length through the scattering material.
 In contrast, intermittent scattering is likely to be dominated by highly anisotropic structures with large aspect ratios, as these are precisely the structures that can produce large column density gradients, without excessive intrinsic densities.
 Therefore, the statistics of intermittent scattering are determined by the random orientations of the structures relative to the line of sight.
 Whether scattering in the CGM will be dominated by volumetric scattering or intermittent scattering is unknown.
 However, it is worth noting that pulsar scintillation observations have revealed the presence of intermittent refractive scattering sites in the ISM for some sight-lines~\citep{HRZhu2023, YHChen2025}.
 Similarly, recent observations of cosmic rays have suggested that low-energy cosmic rays are also scattered not volumetrically in the ISM but by a small number of coherent and intermittent structures: potentially the very same structures that are responsible for pulsar scintillation and extreme scattering events~\citep{kempski2025unified}.
 Moreover, while the volumetric scattering formalism that has been used here is commonly employed in the FRB scattering literature~\cite[e.g.][]{cordes2016radio,ocker2021constraining}, Eq.~\ref{eq:tau_volume} is ultimately derived assuming that the underlying turbulent medium is well-characterized by a power spectrum (i.e. its two-point statistics) (see Appendix~\ref{app:turbulent_scattering}).
 This simple picture of turbulence is inconsistent with modern understandings of turbulence.
 The so-called ``intermittency modeling" paradigm of turbulence studies increasingly emphasizes the importance of spontaneous, coherent and intermittent structure in the morphology and dynamics of turbulent media.
 Bridging the gap between FRB scattering observations and the physics of the CGM will require moving beyond simple scattering prescriptions.